DAGWorks-Inc/burr/docs/concepts/hooks.rst

         ):
             print(f"Finishing action: {action.node.name}")

-To include this in the application, you would pass it in as a list of hooks:
+To include this in the application, you pass it into the :py:meth:`with_hooks <burr.core.application.ApplicationBuilder.with_hooks>` method.

 .. code-block:: python